 There's nothing wrong with NOT mastering a craft/art/hobby.

 Chances are, you’re doing this for your own pleasure — no need to impress anyone!

-It's OKAY to move on to new hobbies every so often.
+It's okay to move on to new hobbies every so often.
 Just because you lost interest in a hobby once, doesn’t mean you’ll never find joy in it again.
-Rotating hobbies is a thing!
-I often go back to abandoned hobbies, and the process of rediscovery is a joy in itself.

 Collecting hobbies makes you unique and versatile.

-Mastering a skill is great, but there’s just as much value in people who are interested in a wide array of topics.
-It can give you new perspectives and help you find original solutions to problems.
+Mastering a skill is great, but there’s just as much value in people interested in a wide array of topics.
+It gives you new perspectives and helps you find original solutions to problems.

 “A jack of all trades is a master of none, but oftentimes better than a master of one.”